sub1inear/sub1inear.github.io/_posts/2025-03-8-dungeon-generation-ardudemon.md

 ## Step One: Rooms

 I first randomly generated a array of 20 rooms.
 After each room was generated, it would check if it overlapped with any other generated room.
-I increased the size of each room by one to ensure no room could be flush.
+I increased the size of each room to ensure no room could be flush.
 If it did, it would repeatedly generate a new room until it was unobstructed.
 ```cpp

 static bool rooms_overlap(Rect *room, uint8_t rooms_len) {